yy3488/b9122/README.md

 ### Validation

-You succeeded if you can type this in a shell (Terminal.app or Git Bash):
+You succeeded if you can type this in a shell (Terminal.app or Git Bash) and press ENTER:

 ``` bash
 cd; cd b9122; python3 mark_attendance.py